pkcarlislellc/git-papershaper/README.md

 A: Drop any wallpaper quality .JPG into the gallery at ~/com.pkcarlisle/papershaper/gallery/
 There is no need to rescan the folder, papershaper will rescan the folder for all wallpapers the next time it cycles.

+Q: What happens if I'm offline and papershaper tries to retrieve an online image??

+A: The wallpaper for that cycle will be the border color you selected for bordering images.
+Papershaper does not break, and will retrieve a new wallpaper next cycle.

 Q: How many wallpapers can you have in the papershaper queue?

 A: I have not run into a limit yet and I have around 250 including webcams and offline gallery images.